Prof-Basseem/Prof-Basseem.github.io/README.md

 ## License

-This website template is created for Dr. Mahmoud Bassem I. Mohamed.
+This website template is created for Dr. Mahmoud Basseem I. Mohamed.
 Modify and adapt as needed for personal or academic use.

 ---